mkopylec/errorest-spring-boot-starter/README.md

 Exceptions are always logged with stack trace.

 ## Basic usage
-To start using the starter in a REST service teh service must be a Spring Boot web application:
+To start using the starter in a REST service the service must be a Spring Boot web application:
 ```java
 @SpringBootApplication
 public class Application {